Red Sea

 Markets

-CMA CGM set to be first carrier to make return to the Suez route
+CMA CGM the only main carrier to make return to Suez/Red Sea route

 Liner Analytics Pte.
 Ltd.